-The vegetation proportions by height bin are amongst the key parameters in the EcoDes-DK15 data set describing vegetation structure as they provide an indication of how the vegetation is distributed vertically within each cell of the raster.
-We calculated the proportions by dividing the vegetation count for each height bin (Table 4) by the total point count (total_point_count-01m-50m) within a given 10 m x 10 m cell.
-Resulting proportions were multiplied by a factor of 10000, rounded to the nearest integer and converted to 16-bit integers.
-All calculations were done using gdal_calc based on the respective point count rasters (Sect.
-3.3.5).
-The naming convention of the vegetation proportion descriptors "vegetation_proportion_xxx" follows the same convention as the vegetation point count descriptors (Table 4), whereby the suffix "xxx" is replaced with the respective height bin.
-Please note that height bins are spaced at 0.5 m intervals below 2 m and at 1 m intervals between 2 m and 20 m.
-Furthermore, the range above 20 m is split into only 2 bins: 20 m to 25 m and 25 m to 50 m.
+vegetation point-count descriptors (Table 4), whereby the suffix "xxx" is replaced with the respective height bin.
+Please note that height bins are spaced at 0.5 m intervals below 2 m and at 1 m intervals between 2 and 20 m.
+Furthermore, the range above 20 m is split into only two bins: 20 to 25 m and 25 to 50 m.

 Given the properties of the DHM/Point-cloud we recommend being cautious when interpreting differences in the lower height bins.
 It is likely that the inaccuracies in the point cloud complicate clear separation between points less than half a metre apart.
-Furthermore, note that the proportions in the 0 m - 0.5 m bin are likely biased towards an underrepresentation of the vegetation proportion in this height bin, due to challenges in separating vegetation from ground points during the pre-classification.
+Furthermore, note that the proportions in the 0-0.5 m bin are likely biased towards an underrepresentation of the vegetation proportion in this height bin due to challenges in separating vegetation from ground points during the pre-classification.
 Lastly, keep in mind that dense canopy layers in the upper story of the canopy will reduce penetration of the light beam to the lower canopy layers.
-This may result in few returns in the lower layers (for example Fig 3 d) even though perhaps vegetation is present in those layers.
+This may result in few returns in the lower layers (for example Fig. 3d) even though perhaps vegetation is present in those layers.

-3.5.7 Vegetation density or total vegetation proportion (vegetation density)
+3.5.6 Vegetation density or total vegetation proportion (vegetation\density)

-between the vegetation returns across all vertical height bins (vegetation_point_count_00m-50m) and the total point count (total_point_count-01m-50m).
-Calculations were done using gdal_calc based on the two point count rasters (Sect.
+Vegetation density is an important component of ecosystem structure.
+Here, we calculated the vegetation density as the ratio between the vegetation returns across all vertical height bins (vegetation\point\count\00m-50m) and the total point count (total\point\count\-01m-50m).
+Calculations were done using gdal calc based on the two pointcount rasters (Sect.
 3.3.5).

-Results were multiplied by 10000, rounded to the nearest integer and stored as 16-bit integers.
-In addition to actual difference between vegetation density in a cell, the vegetation_density descriptor is also influenced by the canopy properties, e.g. a dense upper layer will prevent penetration of the light beam to lower layers or even the ground, and the points sources within a cell, e.g. multiple sources from different viewing angles provide a more complete estimate of the vegetation density.
-These additional influences are important to keep in mind when interpreting the vegetation density descriptor.
+Results were multiplied by 10 000, rounded to the nearest integer and stored as 16 bit integers.
+In addition to the actual difference between vegetation density in a cell, the vegetation\density descriptor is also influenced by the canopy properties; e.g. a dense upper layer will prevent penetration of the light beam to lower layers or even the ground, and the point sources within a cell, e.g. multiple sources from different viewing angles, provide a more complete estimate of the vegetation density.
+These additional influences are important to keep in mind when interpreting the vegetation\density descriptor.